awslabs/game-analytics-pipeline/README.md

 #### 8. Get started with the Implementation and Developer Guides

-* [Implementation Guide](https://docs.aws.amazon.com/solutions/latest/game-analytics-pipeline/welcome.html): This guide provides an overview of the solution and how it works.
-A PDF version of this guide is located [here](https://docs.aws.amazon.com/solutions/latest/game-analytics-pipeline/game-analytics-pipeline.pdf).
-* [Developer Guide](https://solutions-reference.s3.amazonaws.com/game-analytics-pipeline/latest/game-analytics-pipeline-developer-guide.pdf): This developer guide provides information about customizing and extending the Game Analytics Pipeline solution.
-It includes detailed information about how the solution components work and how they can be customized.
+Refer to the [Implementation Guide](https://docs.aws.amazon.com/solutions/latest/game-analytics-pipeline/welcome.html) for deployment instructions and the [Developer Guide](https://solutions-reference.s3.amazonaws.com/game-analytics-pipeline/latest/game-analytics-pipeline-developer-guide.pdf) for details about customizing and extending the solution.

 ## File Structure